 - Install heated frames.
 By running low wattage heaters in the door frames, you can prevent ice forming on critical parts of the door.

 - Install a heated threshold.
 By heating the threshold of the door opening, you can reduce slip hazards and melt ice that falls from the door or wall above the opening.
-Consideration needs to be given to floor drainage for the melted ice/condensation.
+You should also consider floor drainage for the melted ice/condensation.

-We have created a eBook that addresses some of the questions which we often get asked as experienced doorway specialists and to address some of the challenges faced by cold storage facilities along with industry best practice for effective management.
+As experienced doorway specialists, our new eBook addresses some of the challenges faced by cold storage facilities along with industry best practice for effective management.

 Get more info about freezer and chiller doors